berndruecker/flowing-retail/kafka/java/README.md

 ## Hint on using Camunda Enterprise Edition

-For Camunda there is an enterprise edition available with [https://camunda.com/products/cockpit/#/features](additional features in Cockpit) (the monitoring tool).
+For Camunda there is an enterprise edition available with [additional features in Cockpit](https://camunda.com/products/cockpit/#/features) (the monitoring tool).
 It is quite handy to use this when playing around with the example.
 You can easily switch to use enterprise edition:

 * Get a trial license if you don't have a license yet: https://camunda.com/download/enterprise/
 * Adjust Camunda version used in pom (order and payment use Camunda): [./order-camunda/pom.xml#L19](./order-camunda/pom.xml#L19), [./order-camunda/pom.xml#L69](./order-camunda/pom.xml#L69), [./payment-camunda/pom.xml#L13](./payment-camunda/pom.xml#L13) and [./payment-camunda/pom.xml#L63](./payment-camunda/pom.xml#L63)